How the organization formerly known as Rape Victim Advocates rebranded to become Resilience, transformed its messaging, and grew its impact.

 However, changing their name and rolling out a new brand was not going to be easy.
 Rape Victim Advocates had built up significant brand equity over its long history.
 Additionally, many of the organization’s staff members and volunteers are themselves survivors, which made them even more likely to feel personally invested in the current and future identity of the organization.

-We began our engagement with RVA how we begin every engagement, with the formation of a project committee, representative of the organization’s internal and external stakeholders and the communities the organization serves.
+We began our engagement with RVA how we begin every engagement, with the formation of a project taskforce, representative of the organization’s internal and external stakeholders and the communities the organization serves.
 In RVA’s case, this committee included leadership, staff, volunteers, board members, survivors and donors who would bring their own diverse perspectives and lived experience to our work and provide valuable input and feedback.
-We then worked with this committee through the four phases of our rebranding process: Discover, Design, Drive and Deliver.
+We then worked with this committee through the rebranding and communications planning process.

-After hosting a Discovery Kickoff Meeting with the RVA team and project committee, we conducted three key assessments to determine where the organization’s brand stood in the present, and how it would need to evolve in the future.
-These assessments are part of the Discover process for every brand and messaging strategy we develop.
+After hosting a discovery kickoff meeting with the RVA team and project taskforce, we conducted three key assessments to determine where the organization’s brand stood in the present, and how it would need to evolve in the future.
+These assessments are part of the research process for every brand and messaging strategy we develop.
 They include:

-An Organization Assessment where we explore where the organization stands currently in regards to their strategy, challenges, brand and marketing.
-In RVA’s case, we reviewed the organization’s strategic plan, existing marketing and communications materials, and media coverage.
+An organization assessment where we explore where the organization stands currently in regards to its strategy, challenges, brand and marketing.
+In RVA’s case, we reviewed the organization’s strategic plan, existing marketing and communications materials and media coverage.
 We also interviewed leadership, board members and staff.

-Our Discover process leads us to uncover a few key insights that guide the rest of the rebranding process.
-In RVA’s case, these key insights included:
+Our research process led us to uncover a few key insights that guided the rest of the rebranding process.
+These insights included:

 - RVA’s goal to expand its mission was significantly limited by their current name and brand identity

 - RVA was differentiated from the ecosystem by its exclusive focus on survivors of sexual assault and 24-7 end-to-end support